finos/common-domain-model/src/main/resources/distribution-daml/README.txt

 Contains the CDM documentation in html format.
 In the common-domain-model sub-folders there is an index.html file.
 Open this file to use the documentation.
 You must extract the .zip archive before your browser can assess all the files and render them correctly.

 /daml
 The DAML source code generated from the CDM.
+To download and install the DAML SDK go to https://docs.daml.com/getting-started/installation.html?ref=rosetta.

 /lib
-The compiled DAML artefacts (.dar and .dalf) generated from the CDM.
+The compiled DAML artefacts (.dar) generated from the CDM.